 Abarim Publications' online Biblical Hebrew Dictionary

-The verb חנה (hana) reflects a circular motion.
+The verb חנה (hana) reflects both a circular and a contracting motion.
 It's used of a day drawing to its close (Judges 19:9), or a temporary settling in of one person (Genesis 26:17) or a people (Exodus 13:20).
 It's used to indicate an army camping somewhere (Joshua 4:19), and with specific particles it can even mean to camp near something (Exodus 14:2) and even against some enemy (Joshua 10:5).

 This verb's derivatives are: